flix/book/src/traits.md

 membership in a trait to a finite list of types, defined by the author of the trait.
-This is the purpose of a `sealed` trait, for which instances outside the trait's namespace are not permitted.
+This is the purpose of a `sealed` trait, for which instances outside the trait's module are not permitted.

 ```flix